-Students intending the international business major should consult their potential transfer institutions regarding the level of world language required for admission to the major.
-5 credits in world languages may apply to the Humanities requirement.
+Students intending to pursue the international business major should consult their potential transfer institutions regarding the level of world language required for admission to the major.

 Students are encouraged to include a speech or oral communication course (not small group communication).

-Students intending the manufacturing management major at WWU should consult WWU regarding the selection of natural science courses required for admission to the major.
+Students intending to transfer to the manufacturing management major at WWU should consult WWU regarding the selection of natural science courses required for admission to the major.

 Note 4 – Business Courses:

-Universities with a lower division Business Law requirement: UW (all campuses), WSU (all campuses), EWU, CWU, WWU, Gonzaga, SMU, SPU, Whitworth.
+Universities with a lower division Business Law requirement are: UW (all campuses), WSU (all campuses), EWU, CWU, WWU, Gonzaga, SMU, SPU, Whitworth.